rsyncOSX/rsyncuidocs/content/en/blog/Tagging.md

 {{% pageinfo color="info" %}}

 It is imperative that RsyncUI correctly tags tasks with data to be synchronized.
 If the tagging fails, some source data may not be synchronized.
-RsyncUI supports both the latest version of rsync and the older default version included in macOS 14 and macOS 15.
+RsyncUI supports both the latest version of rsync and the older default version included in macOS.

 {{% /pageinfo %}}

 The tagging of data to be synchronized is computed within the ParseRsyncOutput package, a local Swift Package for RsyncUI.

-From version 2.4.0, there is verification of the tagging process.
-If the output from rsync exceeds 20 lines but no data is tagged for synchronization, RsyncUI displays an alert.
-Normally, if there is no data to synchronize, output from rsync is about 20 lines.

-As of version 2.4.0, extracting numbers from a string containing letters and digits is now a single-line operation.

 **Example:**